Vedanga17/SoC_2026/week3_ecommerce/README.md

 # Week 3: E-Commerce Product Comparison 🛒

-This project is a modular, responsive e-commerce product comparison page.
-It uses modern React architecture by breaking down a complex UI into reusable components and utilizing a Just-In-Time (JIT) CSS engine (which is Tailwind) for styling.
+This week's assignment required me to replicate a responsive e-commerce product comparison page.
+It uses modern React architecture by breaking down a complex UI into reusable components and utilizing a Just-In-Time CSS engine (which is Tailwind) for styling.

 ## 🚀 Technologies Used